MQ-software-carpentry/2019-12-03-intro-to-python-workshop/README.md

    ![Fork this Repo](images/github-fork.png)

-   A copy of this repository will be created in your personal GitHub account, and GitHub automatically take you there.
+   A copy of this repository will be created in your personal GitHub account, and GitHub will automatically take you there.

    Note the change in repository URL and title once you have created your own fork.